 Coming Soon!
 NASA EPSCoR CAN Rapid Response Research (R3) Announcement

-Proposals must address one of the specific NASA Research Topic Areas.
+Proposals must address one of the specific NASA Research Topic Areas (rev 9/7/2023).

-The announcement will be posted and distributed upon release from NASA.
-Proposals are expected to be due November 13, 2023.
+The announcement, expected mid-November 2023, will be posted and distributed upon release from NASA.
+Proposals are expected to be due February 26, 2024.

 NASA EPSCoR Stimuli Publication